robust-rosin/robust/doc/creating-bugzoo-snapshot.md

         time-limit: 300
     ```
     The `blueprints` section of the file is responsible for providing BugZoo
     with instructions for building the Docker image for the bug.
+To prepare
+    this section for your bug, you should take the following steps:
     * All instances of `__NAME__` should be replaced by the short name of the
       bug (e.g., `eed104d`).
     * `__BUG_COMMIT__` and `__FIX_COMMIT__` should be replaced with the SHA